GB Handyman Logo

 A UNESCO World Heritage Site, Lamu Old Town is Kenya’s oldest continually inhabited settlement.
 Its narrow alleys, centuries-old Swahili houses, and dhow-dotted waterfront transport visitors back in time.

-Why Visit: For travelers in search of authentic Swahili culture and heritage in East Africa.
+Why Visit: Perfect for travelers seeking authentic Swahili culture and heritage.

 🌳 4.
 Kakamega Forest – Africa’s Last Rainforest

-In western Kenya lies Kakamega Forest, the last remaining pocket of the great Guineo-Congolian rainforest that once stretched across Africa.
-This magical forest is home to towering trees, rare primates, and over 300 species of birds.
+Kakamega Forest is the last remaining pocket of the great Guineo-Congolian rainforest that once stretched across Africa.
+This magical forest is home to towering trees, rare primates, and over 300 bird species.

-Why Visit: A must for nature lovers and birdwatching enthusiasts looking for a side of Kenya most tourists miss.
+Why Visit: A must for nature lovers and birdwatching enthusiasts.

 🌲 5.
 Ngare Ndare Forest – The Canopy Walk of Dreams

-Nestled at the foothills of Mount Kenya, Ngare Ndare Forest offers turquoise pools, waterfalls, and one of Africa’s most exciting canopy walkways.
-Suspended 40 feet above the forest floor, the walkway gives panoramic views of elephants roaming below.
+Nestled at the foothills of Mount Kenya, Ngare Ndare Forest offers turquoise pools, waterfalls, and one of Africa’s most thrilling canopy walkways suspended high above the forest floor.

 🦌 6.
 Saiwa Swamp National Park – Tiny but Magical

-Kenya’s smallest national park, Saiwa Swamp, packs a lot of magic into just 3 km².
-This lush wetland is the only protected habitat of the rare sitatunga antelope, a shy swamp-dwelling species.
+Kenya’s smallest national park packs remarkable biodiversity into just 3 km².
+It protects the rare sitatunga antelope, a shy swamp-dwelling species.

-Why Visit: Perfect for travelers who want hidden wildlife encounters in Kenya away from crowds.
+Why Visit: Perfect for hidden wildlife encounters away from crowds.

 🌄 7.
 Marafa Depression (Hell’s Kitchen) – Kenya’s Grand Canyon

-In the coastal county of Kilifi lies the Marafa Depression, also known as Hell’s Kitchen.
-This sandstone canyon glows in shades of red, orange, and pink, sculpted over centuries by wind and rain.
+Located in Kilifi County, the Marafa Depression is a dramatic sandstone canyon glowing in shades of red, orange, and pink sculpted by wind and rain over centuries.

 🌈 Discover the Kenya Few Tourists See